bitwarden/help/_articles/two-step-login/two-step-recovery-code.md

 order: 08
 ---

-Your Two-step Login Recovery Code is a 32 character alpha-numeric code that, when used, will deactivate all Two-step Login methods from your account.
-Recovery Codes are designed for scenarios where you have lost your Two-step Login Device.
+If you enable any [Two-step Login methods]({% link _articles/two-step-login/setup-two-step-login.md %}), it's important to understand that losing access to your secondary device(s) (e.g. a Mobile device with an installed Authenticator, a Security Key, or a linked Email inbox) has the potential to lock you out of your Bitwarden Vault.

+To protect against this, Bitwarden generates a **Recovery Code** that can be used with your Master Password to disable any enabled Two-step Login methods from outside your Vault.

 {% callout success %}
-Without your Recovery Code, losing access to your device or method will permanently lock you out of your Vault.
-Bitwarden highly recommends downloading your Recovery Code from the Two-step Login screen **immediately after enabling any method**.
+You should [get your Recovery Code](#get-your-recovery-code) **immediately** after enabling any Two-step Login method.
 {% endcallout %}

-## Get Your Recovery Code
+## Get your Recovery Code

-Complete the following steps to retrieve your Recovery Code:

-1. Log in to your [Web Vault](https://vault.bitwarden.com/){:target="\_blank"}.
+To get your Recovery Code from your [Web Vault](https://vault.bitwarden.com){:target="\_blank"}:

-2. Select **Settings** from the top navigation bar.
+1. Select **Settings** from the top navigation bar.
-3. Select **Two-step Login** from the left-side menu.
+2. Select **Two-step Login** from the left-side Settings menu.
-4. Select the **View Recovery Code** button at the top of the screen.

-   You will be prompted to enter your Master Password in order to retrieve your Recovery Code.
+3. Select the **View Recovery Code** button near the top of the screen.
+You'll be prompted to enter your Master Password, which will open a Recovery Code panel:

-5. Print your Recovery Code and put it somewhere safe.
+   {% image /two-step/recoverycode.png Sample Recovery Code %}

+Save your Recovery Code in the way that makes the most sense for you.
+Believe it or not, printing your code and keeping it somewhere safe is one of the best ways to ensure that the code isn't vulnerable to theft or inadvertent deletion.

-## Use your Recovery Code
+### Use your Recovery Code

-Using your Recovery will deactivate all Two-step Login methods from your account.
-You will be required to enter all of the following to use your Recovery Code:

-- Email Address
-- Master Password
-- Recovery Code

-To use your Two-step Login Recovery Code, navigate to [https://vault.bitwarden.com/#/recover-2fa](https://vault.bitwarden.com/#/recover-2fa){:target="\_blank"} or, for self-hosted installations navigate to [https://your.vault.domain.com/#/recover-2fa](#).
+To use your Recovery Code, navigate to [https://vault.bitwarden.com/#/recover-2fa/](https://vault.bitwarden.com/#/recover-2fa/) (or, if you're self-hosting, [https://your.domain.com/#/recover-2fa/](#use-your-recovery-code)).

-Once you use your Recovery Code, you will be required to manually re-activate any Two-step Login methods.
-Using your Recovery code will also **reset your Recovery Code**.
-We recommend re-printing your code and to replace the previous one before re-activating any Two-step Login methods.
+Using your Recovery Code is like a normal log in procedure, requiring your Email Address and Master Password, but will also take your Recovery Code.
+On successful authentication of all three, you'll be logged in to your Vault and **all Two-step Login methods will be disabled**.

+Once used, you'll need to:

+- Re-enable any Two-step Login methods you want to use in the future.
+- [Get your Recovery Code](#get-your-recovery-code) again, as it'll be reset upon use.

+{% callout info %}
+Recovery Codes **won't disable Duo for Organizations**.
+You can tell that a Duo prompt is Organization-wide by the **(Organization)** header, as in the following screenshot:

+{% image /two-step/duo/duo-orgs.png Duo (Organization)%}

+If you're locked out of your Vault by a **Duo (Organization)** prompt, reach out to the Duo Administrator at your company for help bypassing the prompt.
+{% endcallout %}